 History of Nursing Scrubs

-Early on, nurses wore white dresses, capes, and hats.
-The hat indicated the nursing school that she attended, and the capes were used to keep them warm on the battlefields.
+Back in the early days, nurses wore long white dresses, capes, and hats.
+The hat style indiciated which nursing school you came from, and the capes helped keep nurses warm while working on the battlefield.

 Why Do Nurses Wear Scrubs?

-As mentioned, at first, scrubs were only worn by surgeons and other medical staff who were in the operating room.
-Before scrubs, surgeons would wear a favorite jacket or other non-hospital attire and wipe the instruments between surgeries to "clean" them, which led to infections among patients.
+As mentioned, at first, scrubs were only worn by surgeons and other medical staff who were in the operating room to help keep a sterile field.
+Before scrubs, surgeons would wear a favorite jacket or other non-hospital attire and wipe the instruments between surgeries to “clean” them, leading to patient infections.

 Eventually, it was discovered that rubber gloves decreased infection rates among patients.
-This evolved into scrub gowns and caps becoming the accepted attire in the operating room to reduce infections- because the clothing was clean and easy to wash.
+This evolved into scrub gowns and caps, which became the accepted attire in the operating room to reduce infections because the clothing was clean and easy to wash.

 However, we still have the question: why do nurses wear scrubs?